 Gugulipid has the ability to burn away stored fat by “resetting” the body’s “fat thermostat” a few degrees higher.

 - In a study conducted in India in 1995, Bhatt et. al. found that Guggulu helped in weight loss.
-Fifty-eight obese adults were studied; twenty-seven ate a diet of 1200-1600 calories and took a half hour walk per day, while thirty-one did the same but were also given 1.5-3 grams/day of Guggulu.
-After thirty days, the Guggulu group had a mean weight reduction of 2.25 kg. more than in the non-Guggulu group.
+Fifty-eight obese adults were studied; twenty-seven ate a diet of 1200-1600 calories and took a half hour walk per day, while thirty-one did the same but also took 1.5-3 grams/day of Guggulu.
+After thirty days, the Guggulu group had a mean weight reduction of 2.25 kg more than in the non-Guggulu group.
 All patients in the Guggulu group lost weight, while three in the non-Guggulu group did not.
 (25)

-Gugulipid is non-toxic, well tolerated, and safe for human use as a dietary supplement.
+Gugulipid is non-toxic, well-tolerated, and safe for human use as a dietary supplement.

 Guarana is a berry that grows in Brazil and Venezuela.
 It is often the caffeine of choice that is combined with herbs to produce a higher metabolism.
 It contains a large amount of guaranine, which is chemically identical to caffeine.
 Caffeine has the ability to suppress the appetite, creates a thermogenic blend that works as a metabolism booster to aid in weight loss.